I am going to ask a simple question… Do you even know what the business of writing successful blog posts even means?

 #5 – Own It or Make It Yours

 Everyone has a different style of writing.
 Be sure the way you write is as conversational as you are normally.
 How do you talk to your friends?
 Use the same manner of speech in your writing.
-You will be more interesting and keep your readers captivated with what you have to say.
+You will be more interesting and keep your readers captivated by what you have to say.

 Don’t be stuffy or be sure that your writing isn’t boring… again, you will lose the interest of your reader and they will definitely move on from your website.

 #6 – Length

 This one is tricky.
 Google likes length for blog posts.
-As a general rule, 1000 words minimum is best, but don’t write like your looking for the length of content.
-Just make your writing good quality copy and if you don’t always hit the minimum standard it doesn’t matter.
+As a general rule, 1000 words minimum is best, but don’t write like you’re looking for the length of content.
+Just make your writing good quality and if you don’t always hit the minimum standard it doesn’t matter.

 Google’s crawler will be looking for quality for the most part anyway.
 The software used by Google actually knows what quality content looks like.
 So, if you don’t actually make it to 1000 minimum then so be it.